JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="MoveStartUntil"></a>MoveStartUntil

+Moves the start position of the range the position of the first character found that is in the set of characters specified by *Cset*, provided that the character is found within *Count* characters of the start position.

 ```
 FUNCTION CTextRange2.MoveStartUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG) AS LONG
    DIM Delta AS LONG